The complicated genealogical relationships of Jack Vermette

 (and most French Canadians)

 For many years, the vast expanses of Canada were sparsely settled.
 In practical terms, that meant that the cutest girl or boy at the dance was always going to be your cousin.

 Many French Canadians are descended from the relatively small number of early French explorers who settled in Acadia (now Nova Scotia, New Brunswick, and Prince Edward Island, Canada) in the 1600’s.
 Acadians were known for their fierce resistance to British incursions, especially in Nova Scotia.
-Even after the Treaty of Utrecht in 1713, which gave the British control of eastern Canada, the Acadians continued to resist British rule and kept to themselves while fiercely maintaining their distinct French culture and heritage within communities.
-Very little intermarriage occurred between British and French couples and those who did defy traditions were ostracized from both communities.
+Even after the Treaty of Utrecht in 1713 gave the British complete control of eastern Canada, the Acadians continued to resist British rule and kept to themselves, while fiercely maintaining their distinct French culture and heritage within communities.
+Very little intermarriage occurred between British and French couples, and those who did defy traditions were ostracized from both communities.
 This cultural separation continued well into the 20th century in both Canada and the United States.

 What does this history mean to the Vermette Family Tree?
 Read on!